ben-251/neural-network/structured analysis.md

 (that said, I think since the backprop process does look back at previous layers as part of the chain rule calculation, it might be necessary to store all the activations after all)

+## Structure
+class Network:
+	weights, list of kxn matrices, where k is the length of layer L, and n is the length of layer L-1 biases, list of np nx1 vectors
+	activations: list of np nx1 vectors, computed as non_lin(w*a_prev + b)

 # Levels of training process
 ## Level 0:
 1. Split training data into minibatches to stochastically decrease the gradient